-Three systems reported precision ranging between 33-99% and recall of 25-99.9% for detecting pancreatic cysts in radiological examinations(86-88).
-Collectively, these studies covered 269,221 individual patients, but substantial heterogeneity of methods, environments, and underlying imaging studies renders reliable meta-analysis challenging.
-Xie et al. achieved precision and recall of 85.5-100% and 88.7-98.7% for various chronic pancreatitis features(89), finding a higher ten-year mortality (32.5% vs 21.2%) in those with more advanced radiological features.
+Three systems reported precisions ranging between 33 and 99% and recalls ranging from 25 to 99.9% for detecting pancreatic cysts in radiological examinations [87-89].
+These studies included 269,221 individual patients, but substantial heterogeneity in the methods, environments, and underlying imaging studies renders reliable meta-analysis challenging.
+Xie et al. achieved precision and recall values of 85.5-100% and 88.7-98.7%, respectively, for various chronic pancreatitis features [90], finding a more significant ten-year mortality (32.5% vs 21.2%) in those with more advanced radiological features.

-Quality Assessment
+Quality assessment

-Algorithm running costs were explored in only 6(11.3%) studies, while model explainability was only mentioned in 5(9.4%) studies.
-However, generalisability was explicitly mentioned by 34(64.1%) of the studies.
-Open-source code was only made available in 5(9.3%) studies.
-Supplement D summarises the quality appraisal results for each study.
+Only 6 (11.3%) studies explored algorithm running costs, while model explainability was mentioned in only 5 (9.4%) studies.
+However, 34 (64.1%) of the studies explicitly mentioned generalisability.
+Open-source code was only available for 5 (9.3%) studies.
+Supplementary Material 4 summarises the quality appraisal results for each study.

-Risk of Bias Assessment
+Risk of bias assessment

-Studies were all assessed across ten areas of potential bias.
-All studies scored low for deviation bias (a measure of unclear aims).
-Only 5(9.4%) studies scored a low risk of bias across all domains.
-Supplement E summarises the ROB results.
-Validation bias was the most common, with only 13(24.5%) of studies scoring as low risk in this domain.
+All studies were assessed across ten areas of potential bias.
+All studies were scored low for deviation bias (a measure of unclear aims).
+Only 5 (9.4%) studies had a low risk of bias across all domains.
+Supplementary Material 5 summarises the ROB results.
+Validation bias was the most common, with only 13 (24.5%) studies scoring as low risk in this domain.